Call today for your complimentary consultation. 281-528-4226

 An individualized treatment plan is developed for each client based on the psychologist’s assessment and treatment recommendations to address the client's specific treatment needs.

 To address the impacts of an autism spectrum disorder, specialized treatment services will be included in the treatment plan.
 These can include, cognitive behavioral therapy will be used to address self-esteem, manage their feelings of anxiety, anger, depression, and reduce their feelings of inadequacy arising from their difficulty communicating and interacting with others.
-Role play, life skills coaching, exposure therapy to triggering situations, social skills training, and group therapy will help the client develop and implement more effective social skills and become more confident in social situations.
+Role play, life skills coaching, exposure therapy to triggering situations and social skills training will help the client develop and implement more effective social skills and become more confident in social situations.

-Teaching parents research-based strategies in parent counseling, parent child interaction therapy, behavioral treatment plans and family therapy are effective in helping parents feel more effective and competent in the management and support of their child.
+Teaching parents research-based strategies in parent counseling, parent management training, parent child interaction therapy, behavioral treatment plans, and family therapy are effective in helping parents feel more effective and competent in the management and support of their child.

 Therapists can also work with the child's teachers to help them implement more effective accommodations, and behavioral management plans in the classroom.
 Therapists can also provide teachers with more effective intervention strategies when the child becomes overwhelmed by anxiety or has explosive outbursts.

 Children and adolescents with ADHD experience multiple difficulties in the school environment including conduct problems, learning difficulties, mood instability and social skill deficits.
-The graduation failure rates of students with ADHD who are not treated are between 10 to 33%.
+The graduation failure rate of students with ADHD who are not treated is around 32%.
 A college student without ADHD is four times more likely to graduate from college than a college student with ADHD.
 However, it is clear that the high rates of school failure can be positively impacted by school-based interventions, which include the coordinated efforts of the ADHD patient, parents, teachers, school mental health providers and the patient’s mental health provider.
 There can be little sustained improvement in the ADHD student without consistent collaboration between the student, the parent, the school district and the health care providers.
 Behavioral change occurs only when there is adequate instruction of the desired behavior along with systematic cueing and reinforcement of the desired behavior through an agreed upon monitoring system.

 Educational supports or accommodations are important variables for the successful treatment of students with ADHD.
 This is why the Individuals with Disabilities Education Act (IDEA) and section 504 of the Rehabilitation Act exist.
 Students with ADHD have educational rights under these laws that include reasonable accommodations and access to other services that assist them in their learning efforts.
 Making sure that our clients get necessary school accommodations is part of our treatment for ADHD.
 Sometimes our assessment leads us to recommended atypical accommodations that need detailed explanations to the school district before they are implemented which is why we conduct meetings with school personnel to make sure that our recommended accommodations are in place.